josevnz/tutorials/docs/MonitoringWithInfluxDB/README.md

 ![](influxdb-glances-capture.png)

-This particular time series shows memory utilization over time, where Glances is running.
+This particular time series shows **memory utilization over time**, where Glances is running.
+Glances by default collects many interesting metrics out of the box.

 ## What did we learn

 * If you are still curious about the Prometheus and InfluxDB overlapping functionalities, [you should read this comparison](https://prometheus.io/docs/introduction/comparison/).
-* We used tshark for troubleshooting.
+* I showed you how to use tshark for troubleshooting.
 This tool [is a must](https://tshark.dev/) in your back of tricks.
+* There are RPM available for Fedora to install node-exporter, Prometheus, Telegram.
+Feel free to try them, I wanted extra flexibility for my installation, so I decided to perform most of the installation steps manually.
+* Glances and Prometheus _are not the only possible integrations with InfluxDB_.
+Many more are supported thanks to the [Telegraf plugins](https://docs.influxdata.com/telegraf/v1/plugins/).
 * Source code for the Glances and InfluxDB integration can [be downloaded from here](https://github.com/josevnz/GlancesAndInfluxDB), with examples.